-Figure 4-85 Statistics
+Figure 4-87 Statistics

 - Current Statistics Status Enable or Disable.
 The default value is disabled.
-To enable, click the Enable button. - Packets Statistics Interval (5-60) The default value is 10.
+To enable, click the Enable button.
+If disabled, the function of DoS protection in Security settings will disabled. - Packets Statistics Interval (5-60) The default value is 10.
 Select a value between 5 and 60 seconds in the pull-down list.
-The Packets Statistic interval indicates the time section of the packets statistic.
+The Packets Statistic interval indicates the time section of the packets statistic. - > Sorted Rules - Choose how displayed statistics are sorted.